In this guide we’ll evaluate the best juicers for juicing softer fruits like citrus including…

-The initial juice extracted by these juicers contained mostly liquid but also contained some amount of foam and pulp.
-To remove the foam and pulp from the mixture we ran the initial juice mixture (out of juicer yield) through a fine sieve.
+The raw juice extracted by these juicers contained mostly liquid but also contained some amount of foam and pulp.
+To remove the foam and pulp from the mixture we ran the initial raw juice mixture (out of juicer yield) through a fine sieve.
 The resulting liquid (pulp and foam free juice) was weighed to find the “after sieve yield”.

 Our testing showed a drop in yield of approx. 1 oz. (compared to out of juicer yield).
 The after sieve yield varied between 9 and 10 oz. for most models we tested.

 This means that for every 1 lb.
 (16 oz.) of soft fruit (e.g. oranges, lemons, limes, etc.) you put into a slow juicer you can expect between 9 and 10 oz. of pulp and foam free juice – a percent yield of approx. 60%.

 Once again there was little variance among individual slow juicer models.
 Regardless of which exact slow juicer you choose to buy, it should yield approx. the same amount of pulp free juice from soft produce as most other models on the market.

 The one exception, once again, is the Champion juicer.
 It garnered an after sieve yield of only 6.6 oz. (compared to 9 to 10 oz. for most other slow juicers).